For the average person who wants to lose weight

 The most efficient way to lose weight over a long term, that is, without shocking the body, is to reduce the number of calories that the body assimilates.

 Don't follow crash / quick diets, change the way you eat forever!
-Don't starve your body, eat whenever you feel the need, but eat fruits, vegetables, seeds (including nuts) and lean meats (without visible fat on them).
+Don't starve your body, eat whenever you feel hungry, but eat varied foods, like vegetables and meat.
 If you starve your body, it will reduce the energy that it gives you and you would feel less energetic, and you will not lose weight (because your body will effectively consume less energy / calories).

 The most important thing in life is to be happy, not slim.
 The mind has a fundamental effect on the body, on its mental and physical health, so if you feel bad about eating a certain way then that would not improve your life.
 Find your own long term balance.

-Eat mainly fruits, vegetables, seeds (including nuts) and lean meat (which doesn't have visible fat on it), and preferably avoid eating foods made with sugar, flour and oil, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full (like fiber).
+Avoid eating the foods which are (artificially) made with sugar or flour, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full.

-The main problem with the foods to avoid is not necessarily that they contain a large number of calories, but that they don't make you feel as satiated as foods which contain many proteins and fats (like meat and nuts).
-What's more, sugar and flour (and cooked foods in general) are easily digested, but uncooked fruits, vegetables and seeds (including nuts) are only partially digested, and actually require more calories to be used to digest the fiber that they contain, which means that the body can only assimilate much fewer calories even if, for example, nuts contain more calories than sugar (for the same weight).
+The main problem with the foods to avoid is not necessarily that they contain a large number of calories, but that they don't make you feel as satiated as other foods which contain fewer calories.
+What's more, sugar and flour (and cooked foods in general) are easily digested, but uncooked vegetables (including seeds, nuts and fruits) are only partially digested, and actually require more calories to be used to digest them, which means that the body can only assimilate fewer calories even though, for example, nuts contain more calories than sugar (for the same weight).

 It's important to understand that satiation is not proportional with the number of calories of food.
 It is currently unknown what causes satiation.
 One possible explanation is leptin.

-You will hear that fruits and vegetables are awesome and that they contain all sorts of essential nutrients.
+You will hear that vegetables (including seeds, nuts and fruits) are awesome and that they contain all sorts of essential nutrients.
 But you will not hear that you would have to eat every day a huge amount of those foods (and many others) in order to get all the essential nutrients which can benefit you.

-You should limit the amount of food which contains more calories (for the same weight) than fruits, vegetables and meats.
-For example, bread contains about 50% more calories that grilled chicken breast, which means that it's much easier to gain weight by eating bread than chicken.
-Even worse, foods which contain a lot of carbohydrates (like flour and sugar) will give you a lower feeling of satiety, so you are more likely to eat a greater amount of such foods, therefore ending up getting several times more calories than you get from meats.
+You should limit the amount of food that are not vegetables or meat because they contain a lot of easily digestible calories.
+For example, bread contains about 60% more calories that grilled chicken breast, and much easier to digest, which means that it's much easier to gain weight by eating bread than chicken.
+Even worse, foods which contain a lot of (refined) carbohydrates (like sugar and flour) will give you a lower feeling of satiety, so you are more likely to eat a greater amount of such foods, therefore ending up getting several times more calories than you get from meat.

 You should stop eating before you feel full, and you should eat a low volume of food so that your stomach doesn't extend to allow more food.
 This way the stomach will get used to allowing a small amount of food, and you will therefore feel satiety quicker.

 You should avoid destroying the fiber of food by (over)cooking it; cooking can mean various things, like applying heat or mincing.
-Food must be made digestible, but not turned into mush.
+Through cooking, food must be made digestible (and dangerous bacteria must be destroyed), but not turned into mush.
 This means that the foods which can be eaten without cooking should be cooked as little as possible.
-The fiber slows down digestion and therefore increases satiety and reduces the amount of calories absorbed by the body.
+The fiber slows down digestion, increases satiety and reduces the amount of calories absorbed by the body.

 If until now you were used to eat meat with, say, rice or potatoes, you should reduce the rice and potatoes as much as possible.